JarateKing/TF2-Hud-Reference/2-LISTS/Animlist.md

 HudCartAlarmPulse |
 HudCartAlarmPulseLoop |
 HudCartAlarmPulseStop |
-ActiveTimerBGPulse |
+ActiveTimerBGPulse | koth, tf_use_match_hud 0
-ActiveTimerHighlight |
-ActiveTimerDim |
+ActiveTimerHighlight | koth, when a team captures the point, tf_use_match_hud 1 ActiveTimerDim | koth, when a team loses the point, the final visual result is what an inactive timer will use by default, tf_use_match_hud 1
 OvertimeLabelPulseRed |
 SuddenDeathLabelPulseRed |
 TeamsFullArrowAnimate |